RendleLabs/Beeline/README.md

 ## Other Notes

-- I've been working on this in Rider 2017.3 and it puts red squiggles all over the uses of `Span<T>`, but everything seems to build and run OK.
+- I've been working on this in Rider 2017.3 and it puts red squiggles all over the uses of `Span<T>`, and tells you the `Span` property of `Memory<T>` is get-only when you write to it using the indexer, but everything seems to build and run OK.
 VS Code has the same squiggles.
 Haven't tried it in VS2017.
 - If you want to comment on this project without opening an issue, you can [find me on Twitter](https://twitter.com/markrendle).